 To produce the Marshall Memo, Kim subscribes to scores of carefully-chosen publications, and every Sunday reads through the 150 or so articles that arrived that week and selects 8-10 that have the greatest potential to improve teaching, leadership, and learning.

 On Monday, Kim writes a brief summary of each selected article, provides links to full articles (if available), highlights a few compelling quotes, and by late evening starts the Memo sending to subscribers.
+Artificial intelligence is not used.

 The rest of the week, Kim is in schools coaching principals, observing classrooms, consulting with school leaders, and giving presentations.
 This work is what keeps the Memo grounded in the real world of teaching and learning.